 ngcontent_view key.
 Aside from

-Query Type options documented separately, this is exactly the same
+Query Type configuration that is documented separately, this is

-configuration right after the installation, but note that it won’t be used for full views rendered
+this configuration right after the installation, but note that it won’t be used for full views

-for eZ Platform URL aliases right away.
-Until you configure that, it will be used only when calling
+rendered for eZ Platform URL aliases right away.
+Until you configure that, it will be used only when

 To use Site API view rules for pages rendered from eZ Platform URL aliases, you have to enable it for a specific siteaccess with the following semantic configuration: